weakvar/FrameBuilder/README.md

 )
 ```

-### Methods for setting the height of the view
+### Methods for setting a height of the view

-Sets the specific height of the view:
+Sets the specific height of the `fooView`:
 ```swift
 let fooView = UIView()
 fooView.buildFrame(